oxypteros/alpha-docs/config/params-toml.en.md

 motto
 : `motto = "\"Unleash your words\""` --- (**string**, optional)
 : A short tagline motto shown in the footer.
-: Hidden on smaller screens if longer than twenty characters (to prevent layout issues).

 noCookies_snackbar
 : `noCookies_snackbar =  true` --- (**boolean**, optional)